Co-produced and stakeholder informed training for UK researchers

 working with administrative data

-Our overall aim is to develop training for UK researchers that enhances their understanding of public perspectives and governance requirements and improves their practice when working with administrative data.
+Our overall aim was to develop training for UK researchers to enhance their understanding of public perspectives and governance requirements and improve their practice when working with administrative data.

 CENTRIC administrative data online training is now live!
-Click here to see how to enrol.
+Information on how to enrol can be found here.